adapta-project/adapta-gtk-theme/README.md

 Work in Progress
 ----------------
-* Conversion to Gtk+ 3.19.9 or git master (see progress in 3.19.x branch...)
+* Conversion to Gtk+ 3.20 or git master
-* Unity7 desktop integration (but unity is not my thing at all...)

 TODO
 ----